asanakoy/blog/_posts/2021-02-05-Kaggle-Lyft-solution.md

 This competition was organized by [Lyft Level 5](https://self-driving.lyft.com/level5/).

-Lyft used a fleet of cars equipped with LIDARS and cameras to collect a large dataset.
+Lyft used a fleet of cars equipped with [LIDARs](https://en.wikipedia.org/wiki/Lidar) and cameras to collect a large dataset.
 They were driving along the streets of Palo Alto and scanned the environment around the cars.

 ![Cars]({{ '/assets/images/Kaggle-Lyft/cars.png' | relative_url }})